ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/quickstart.md

 some Python packages that would normally be installed along with Ansible such as Jinja2 and PyYAML.

+*NOTE*: the Ansible version packaged with Debian buster (2.7.7) needs a patch if your service configuration includes MySQL instances, see the `ansible-buster.patch` file in the top-level directory for instructions.

 The latest Debian stable as of this writing (*buster*) no longer packages Virtualbox, so you're going to have to [download and install it manually](https://www.virtualbox.org/wiki/Linux_Downloads).
 The